topsycreed/MailTestProject/README.md

 # MailTestProject
-This is a demo test project to improve skills in automatization.
+This is a demo test project to improve skills in test automation.